P2195 – Meaning, Causes, Symptoms, & Fixes

 - Conduct a visual inspection of wiring around the oxygen sensor(s) for fraying or disconnection.

-- Replace vacuum lines or intake air tube if signs of cracks or disconnections.
+- Replace vacuum lines or intake air tube if there are signs of cracks or disconnections.

-- Consider replacing oxygen sensor if the check-engine light persists.
+- Consider replacing oxygen sensor 1 bank 1 if the check-engine light persists.

 - If concern persists, check the fuel pressure.
 If the pressure is low, you may need a fuel pressure regulator or fuel pump.

 Estimated Cost of Repair